Invariance and the knot Floer cube of resolutions: Braid-like Reidemeister Move III

+\noi We turn next to an examination of the ideal $\cN_{111}$ of non-local relations, which will require separate arguments for $D_1$ and $D_2$.
+Label the elementary regions in the vicinity of the Reidemeister III move as in Figure~\ref{fig:111elemregions}.
+As usual, assume that the braid axis is to the right of each diagram.

-Using the coherent regions definition for the generators of $\cN_{000}$, we can split $\cN_{000}$ into a sum of five ideals based on types of coherent regions.
-Label the elementary regions in the vicinity of the Reidemeister III move as in Figure~\ref{fig:000elemregions}.
-As usual, assume that the braid axis is to the right of the diagram.
-Let $\cN$ be the ideal generated by the relations from coherent regions that do not use any of $E_1$,$E_2$,$E_3,$ or $E_4$.
-None of these relations use edge variables $x_7,\ldots,x_{12}$, so they will carry through all of our calculations unchanged.
+Using Definition~\ref{dfnregions} for the generators of $\cN_{111}(D_1)$, we can split $\cN_{111}(D_1)$ into a sum of five ideals based on types of coherent regions.
+Let $\cN^\prime$ be the ideal generated by the relations from coherent regions that do not use any of $E_1$, $E_2$, $E_3$, or $E_4$.
+Notice that this ideal is identical for $D_1$ and $D_2$, even though $E_i$ actually refers to different elementary regions in each diagram.
+Moreover, none of the relations associated to such coherent regions use edge variables $x_7,\ldots,x_{12}$, so they will carry through all of our calculations unchanged.

-Let $\cE_{1234}$ be generated by relations from coherent regions that use all of $E_1$,$E_2$,$E_3,$ and $E_4$.
-These relations use $x_1$ and $x_4$, but not any of $x_7,\ldots,x_{12}$, so they carry through our calculations unchanged.
-The ideal $\cE_{1234}$ also accounts for relations associated to coherent regions that contain $E_1$,$E_2,$ and $E_3$.
+Let $\cE^{1234}(D_1)$ be generated by relations from coherent regions that use all of $E_1$, $E_2$, $E_3$, and $E_4$.
+These relations may involve $x_1$ and $x_4$, but not any of $x_7,\ldots,x_{12}$, so they carry through our calculations unchanged.
+The ideal $\cE^{1234}(D_1)$ also accounts for relations associated to coherent regions that contain $E_1$, $E_2,$ and $E_3$.
 Adding $E_4$ to such a region would add only the bivalent vertex between edges 8 and 10, which is exactly the situation described in Observation~\ref{regionobs}.
-Therefore, we need not consider coherent regions that contain $E_1$,$E_2,$ and $E_3$ without $E_4$ in a minimal generating set for $\cN_{000}$.
+Therefore, we need not consider coherent regions that contain $E_1$, $E_2,$ and $E_3$ without $E_4$ in a minimal generating set for $\cN_{111}(D_1)$.

-Let $\cE_{12}$ (respectively $\cE_{13}$) be generated by non-local relations from coherent regions that use $E_1$ and $E_2$, but not $E_3$ or $E_4$ (respectively $E_1$ and $E_3$ but not $E_2$ or $E_4$).
-Some of the edge variables $x_7,\ldots,x_{12}$ do appear in the relations associated to such regions, but can be easily eliminated using the quadratic relations from layers $s_1$ or $s_3$ as appropriate.
-Figure~\ref{000cycles1213} shows the necessary calculations in each case.
+Let $\cE^{12}(D_1)$ (respectively $\cE^{13}(D_1)$) be generated by non-local relations from coherent regions that use $E_1$ and $E_2$, but not $E_3$ or $E_4$ (respectively $E_1$ and $E_3$ but not $E_2$ or $E_4$).
+Some of the edge variables $x_7,\ldots,x_{12}$ do appear in the relations associated to such regions, but can be easily eliminated using the quadratic relation from layers $s_1$ or $s_3$ as appropriate.
+Figure~\ref{111cycles1213} shows the necessary calculations in each case.